judd-jacobs/code-you-capstone/risk_assessment.md

 - **Write simple SQL queries** to check what the data looks like before running complicated queries.

-- If a query gives unexpected results, check if the table names and column names are correct.
+- If a query gives unexpected results, **check if the table names and column names are correct**.

 - Use **LIMIT 10** in SQL queries before working with larger datasets.